Chapter 17: Shenandoah II: Leadership and Survival

 Since spies were everywhere in the First Division encampments and

-major posts, I am certain that Triet would have had at least some scanty
+major posts, I am sure that Triet would have had at least some scanty

 profile of Dick by now.
 Judging from what Triet did next, I would guess

-that Dick's abilities to "take care of business" was starting to become
+that Dick's abilities to "take care of business" were starting to become

 more and more recognized by communist field commanders like him.
 Dick's